 Privacy and AI Policies

-Scroll down to see Woodhead Law Firm’s Privacy and AI policies.
+Scroll down to see Woodhead’s Law Practice’s Privacy and AI policies.

 A modern office desk with a laptop, gold desk lamp, gold clock, magnifying glass, stack of papers, and small stacked sticky notes in front of a large window overlooking a city skyline.